An unexpectedly remarkable and refreshing mix of lager and chocolate.

 Here’s a novelty.
-During a Reprobate Important Business Meeting, we found ourselves communing with pink flamingos in a roof terrace in Kensington High Street, enjoying the novel ambience of Church Street’s Churchill pub and a fine meal in the wonderous Maggie Jones’s (full review of that imminent).
+During a Reprobate Important Business Meeting, we found ourselves communing with pink flamingos in a roof terrace in Kensington High Street, enjoying the novel ambience of Church Street’s Churchill pub and a fine meal in the local institution Maggie Jones’s.
 It had been a day of mild eccentricity, and so while making our way home through the backroads of Notting Hill, it made sense that we would stop in a pub that had several small rooms separated by doorways seemingly made for dwarves – and, with the reduced size made even more awkward thanks to high steps – presumably a hazard for anyone who had been doing what pubs are mainly designed for – i.e. drinking profusely.
 No amount of ‘mind your head’ signs can compensate for a drunken indifference to sensible walking.

 Oddness being the benchmark of the day, the idea of a chocolate lager made a certain sense, and upon discovering that this kegged delight was a very unLondon-like £3.50 a pint, it would have been rude not to try it.

 Now, I’m partial to a chocolate stout, even if the results are sometimes less impressive than the promise.
 But a chocolate lager?
 What sort of witchcraft was this?
 Our eyebrows were raised further when the drink poured a distinctly golden colour.
 How could this possibly be chocolate, we wondered, when it isn’t dark and mysterious?

 However, any doubts were dispelled with the first sip, which revealed a crisp, fresh taste that had a distinct but not overwhelming chocolate taste, one that develops further as you swill the stuff around your mouth and swallow – a pleasant, smooth and not too sweet aftertaste.